 - Has Gamification features such as badge, points, levels, rewards, and leaderboards.

 - Supports videoconferences.

-- Provides communication tools including messages, calendar and discussion forums.
+- Provides communication tools including messages, calendar, and discussion forums.

-- Enterprise ready and GDPR friendly.
+- Enterprise-ready and GDPR friendly.

 WizIQ offers educators and teachers a simple way to move their standard classes online into virtual classrooms for live interactive courses.

 Support Moocs (Massive Open Online Courses).
-These support learning a variety of different subjects, are usually free and open to anyone with an internet connection.
+These support learning a variety of different subjects are usually free and open to anyone with an internet connection.

-- Allows to customize the learning portals.
+- Allows customizing the learning portals.

 - It supports Live HD training with an online whiteboard and messaging.